“The most precious gift we can offer others is our presence. When Mindfulness embraces those we love, they will blow like flowers.” Thich Nhat Hanh

-6.1 Practicing Yoga with the younger toddlers will give them strength, agility, the ability to adapt, it will make them much calmer, and more present.
-To make them to stay engaged, the practice should incorporate animal poses and storytelling.
-There are different yoga programs specially designed for children of all ages, to come in your help.
+6.1 Practicing Yoga with younger toddlers will give them strength, agility, and the ability to adapt, it will make them much calmer, and more present.
+To make them stay engaged, the practice should incorporate animal poses and storytelling.
+There are different yoga programs specially designed for children of all ages, to come in for your help.

 Meditation and Yoga practiced from an early age, positively influences the development of children’s brains.

 Being aware of our thoughts and emotions, is a difficult concept even for us, as adults.
 When we learn to be aware of them, to know how to observe them, we will be able to understand the power it has over us.

 A simple example of explaining to the kids how the mind works is to make them understand that their thoughts are like wild, restless monkeys, that do not sit in one place at all, but jump from tree to tree, telling stories that they are not true.

 Instead, in terms of emotions, kids experience pleasant or unpleasant sensations, just like you.
 You can make them understand that their feelings come and go like clouds in a windy sky.
 They are not there forever.
 If you manage to connect them to emotions by explaining them as sensations of the body, they will understand them better, both pleasant and unpleasant ones.